WillAbides/bindown/README.md

 Overrides allow you to override values for certain operating systems or system architectures.

 It is a list of overrides that each contain a matcher and a dependency.
 Dependency properties are the same as described in [dependencies](#dependencies).
-Matchers have two properties: `os` and `arch` that each contain a list of values to match.
-A system matches when it's os or arch value matches one of the values listed.
+Matchers match "os", "arch" or vars.
+A matcher matches if any of its values match the config value.
+Matchers can be semver constraints or strings.

 ```yaml
 overrides: